jipandres/heatController_Raspbian/README.md

 # Platform

-Raspberry Pi (v1) with Raspbian Jessie installed and a WiFi dongle.
-Raspberry Pi v3 includes the WiFi.
+Raspberry Pi (v1) with Raspbian Jessie installed with network connectivity.
+If WiFi NIC/dongle is going to be used, [this information](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) may be useful.

 A single relay connected to GPIO.